What if your engine is cranking as usual, but refuses to start.

 - Important note about your battery

-Starter problems may be caused by poor maintenance, or just wear and tear.
-Even with decent maintenance, the different system components get a lot of wear during their service life and are bound to start having problems eventually.
+So, starter problems, may be caused by poor maintenance, or just wear and tear.
+Even with decent maintenance, the different system components, get a lot of wear during their service life.
+And, are bound to start having problems eventually.
 Problems may show up as a no-crank or slow-cranking condition, caused by a worn-out component, a bad electrical connection, or an undercharged or failed battery.